 - Remember the old adage: if it seems too good to be true it probably is.

-- Never give out financial personal information to a cold caller.
+- Never give out personal or financial information to a cold caller.

 - Take your time – don’t be pressured into making a transfer you’ll later regret.